The world's charming historic piers and boardwalks

 ESB Professional/Shutterstock

-Copacabana Promenade, Rio de Janeiro, Brazil
+Now: Copacabana Promenade, Rio de Janeiro, Brazil

 Unknown/Wikimedia Commons/CC0

-Navy Pier, Chicago, Illinois, USA
+Then: Navy Pier, Chicago, Illinois, USA

 One of the most famous seaside amusements in America, this historic structure sprawls into Lake Michigan and is a pleasure pier through and through.
 Today it’s topped with everything from thrill rides and restaurants to botanical gardens and its famous Children’s Museum.
 But it was once a working pier too.
 It opened to fanfare as the Municipal Pier in 1916 and was considered unique for its mix of work and play.
-It served as both a dock for cargo and passengers, and a cultural hub that hosted plays, concerts and art exhibitions.
+It served as both a dock for cargo and passengers, as well as a cultural hub that hosted plays, concerts and art exhibitions.

 Kristopher Kettner/Shutterstock

-Navy Pier, Chicago, Illinois, USA
+Now: Navy Pier, Chicago, Illinois, USA

 National Science and Media Museum/Flickr/CC0

-Clevedon Pier, Somerset, England, UK
+Then: Clevedon Pier, Somerset, England, UK

 Gorgeous Victorian-era piers are fanned out right round the edge of Britain – but this southwestern jewel is one of the finest, famously described by the late poet Sir John Betjeman as the "most beautiful pier in England".
 It was officially opened in the spring of 1869 and principally served passenger ships making the journey to South Wales.
 This nostalgic snap from the 1880s shows the view of Clevedon from the end of the pier.

-Clevedon Pier, Somerset, England, UK
+Now: Clevedon Pier, Somerset, England, UK

 It doesn’t have the bells, whistles and thrill rides of some of Britain’s pleasure piers, but that’s part of its charm.
 It’s effortlessly beautiful with a Japanese-style pagoda crowning the pier head and its eight steel supporting spans creating a striking pattern against the water.
-Visitors can continure their trip to the Clevedon pier by visiting the museum, café or souvenir shop.
+Visitors can continue their trip to the Clevedon pier by visiting the museum, café or souvenir shop.

 Hulton-Deutsch Collection/CORBIS/Corbis/Getty Images

-Swanage Pier, Dorset, England, UK
+Then: Swanage Pier, Dorset, England, UK

 The story of this fine-looking structure begins in 1859, when work on the original Swanage Pier began.
 Upon its completion, the pier was a hardy, working jetty used for shipping stone.
 Fast-forward a couple of decades, though, and things had changed.
 A brand new steamer service in the 1870s was whisking passengers between Swanage, Poole and Bournemouth, and an influx of tourists meant the humble pier (pictured here in 1863) was no longer fit for purpose.